 “Work is my salvation.
 It changes my moods.” -Zane Grey

 I have resisted writing this page, but since I often read the About page on other blogs I decided not to hold out any longer.
-I resisted writing it initially because my “About” was mostly about the past, which I wish to forget, or at least get over.
-I also resisted it because my career was behind me (I took early retirement) and my resume and the list of my accomplishments were no longer about me.
+I resisted writing it initially because my “About” was mostly about the past since my design career was behind me (I took early retirement after a severe chronic fatigue syndrome relapse) and my resume and the list of my accomplishments no longer seemed relevant.
 It seems like it all happened to someone else.

 I keep saying I am in midlife, or somewhere thereabouts, depending on how long I am expected to live, but right now I would have to live to be far past 100 for this to be the middle of my life.
-That one sentence pretty much defines who I am right now—one foot firmly planted in my future (that is a completed step) and one foot still stretched across the void, touching the crumbling cliffs of my past.
-My toe-hold on the past is weakening in the face of my need for an ever-larger future to balance the scales, right the wrongs, and let me say at the end that I got what I wanted at last.
+That one sentence pretty much defines who I am right now—one foot firmly planted in my future (that is a completed step) and one foot still stretched across the void, touching the past.
+That toe-hold on the past is weakening in the face of my need for an ever-larger future to let me say at the end that I got what I wanted, at last.

 My art now serves as a personal expression and love of artisanry.
 It’s a joy to work with color, light and form without constraint.
 I am most inspired by my ever-changing mood, be it love, anger, euphoria or depression.
 I love poetry and have been most inspired to create when I find those passages that reveal to me that I am not alone, that my exact thoughts have already been felt and recorded.

 To sum it up, my art celebrates the heart—in hope, in pain, in love, in loss.
 My art is about passion.
 I believe the second half of life is risky, and that if you don’t find a passion, you will waste your only opportunity to have really lived.
 The first half was about survival.
 This half has to be about going for it with all my heart.